 Of the three questions, the last one is the least interesting, largely because Donald Trump's response has been so predictable.
 He has not changed.
 He has not grown.
 He has not admitted errors.
 He has shown little humility.

-Instead, all the hallmarks of his presidency have been on agitated display.
-The ridiculous boasts - he has awarded himself a 10 out of 10 for his handling of the crisis.
+Instead, his critics say, all the hallmarks of his presidency have been on agitated display: his boasts - he has awarded himself a 10 out of 10 for his handling of the crisis.
 The politicisation of what should be the apolitical - he toured the Centers for Disease Control wearing a campaign cap emblazoned with the slogan "Keep America Great".

-The mind-bending truth-twisting - he now claims to have fully appreciated the scale of the pandemic early on, despite dismissing and downplaying the threat for weeks.
-The attacks on the "fake news" media, including a particularly vicious assault on a White House reporter who asked what was his message to frightened Americans: "I tell them you are a terrible reporter."
-His pettiness and peevishness - mocking Senator Mitt Romney, the only Republican who voted at the end of the impeachment trial for his removal from office, for going into isolation.
+His truth-twisting: he now claims to have fully appreciated the scale of the pandemic early on, despite dismissing and downplaying the threat for weeks.
+His attacks on the "fake news" media, including a personal assault on a White House reporter who asked what was his message to frightened Americans: "I tell them you are a terrible reporter."
+His mocking of Senator Mitt Romney, the only Republican who voted at the end of the impeachment trial for his removal from office, for going into isolation.

 His continued attacks on government institutions in the forefront of confronting the crisis - "the Deep State Department" is how he described the State Department from his presidential podium the morning after it issued its most extreme travel advisory urging Americans to refrain from all international travel.
 His obsession with ratings, or in this instance, confirmed case numbers - he stopped a cruise ship docking on the West Coast, noting: "I like the numbers where they are.
 I don't need to have the numbers double because of one ship that wasn't our fault."
 His compulsion for hype - declaring the combination of hydroxycholoroquine and azithromycin "one of the biggest game-changers in the history of medicine," even as medical officials warn against offering false hope.

 His lack of empathy.
 Rather than soothing words for relatives of those who have died, or words of encouragement and appreciation for those in the medical trenches, Trump's daily White House briefings commonly start with a shower of self-congratulation.
-After Trump has spoken, Mike Pence, his loyal deputy, usually delivers a paean of praise to the president in that Pyongyang-on-the-Potomac style he has perfected over the past three years.
-Trump's narcissistic hunger for adoration seems impossible to sate.
-Instead of a wartime president, he has sounded at times like a sun king.
+After Trump has spoken, Mike Pence, his loyal deputy, usually delivers a paean of praise to the president.

 The Trump presidency has so often been about creating favourable optics even in the absence of real progress - his nuclear summitry with the North Korean despot Kim Jong-un offers a case in point.
-But the tricks of an illusionist, or the marketing skills of the sloganeer, do not work here.
-This is a national emergency, as countless others have pointed out, that can't be tweeted, nicknamed or hyped away.
-The facts are inescapable: the soaring numbers of the dead.
+But such tactics do not work as well in a national emergency.

 What have we learnt of the United States?
 First of all, we have seen the enduring goodness of this country.